-Ski jargon and ski terminology all pretty much equal the same thing – have fun and enjoy yourself, but here is a useful little guide to some of the word you might hear people say – and what it actually mean!
+Here is a useful little guide to some of the terminology you might hear people use – and what it actually means!

-- Aprés ski: the time after skiing to relax and have a drink and dance
+- Après-ski: the time after skiing to relax and often have a drink and dance

 - Binding: The connection between the ski boot and the ski.

-- Cable car or Tram: Cabins, suspended on cables, transporting skiers to the top of the mountain.
+- Cable car: Cabins, suspended on cables, transporting skiers to the top of the mountain.

-- Fall line: The most direct route down the hill.
+- Fall line: The most direct route down the mountain.

 - Off-piste: un-prepared and un-patrolled ski areas.

-- Sidestep: To climb a hill using sideways steps up the hill.
+- Sidestep: To climb a slope using sideways steps.

-- Ski brake: An attachment on your skis that stops the skis from going downhill when you are not attached.
+- Ski brake: An attachment on your skis that stops them from going downhill when you are not attached.

-- Snowplow: To put skis in V-position to turn or slow down mainly when you are learning to ski.
+- Snowplough: To put skis in a V-position to turn or slow down, mainly when you are learning to ski.

 - Tail: The back of the ski.